case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.mocks.http.md

 </td><td>

 Defines an example that expects to receive an HTTP request.
-Use this to test HTTP clients.
+Use this to define a contract at an HTTP client.

 </td></tr>
 <tr><td>